• Home

 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
 (Romans 12:2)

-Here the apostle to the gentiles is stressing the fact that the more we conform to this world, that is, to its moral values and practices, the more we lose our ability to prove what is good and acceptable to God.
+Here the apostle to the Gentiles is stressing the fact that the more we conform to this world, that is, to its moral values and practices, the more we lose our ability to discern what is good and acceptable to God.

 The author of the Book of Hebrews confirms what we have seen so far.
 Here are his words: